bshiribaiev/promptly/README.md

 ---

 ## 🚀 What It Does
-[Prodcut Name] helps users turn vague ideas into powerful, structured prompts.
+Promptly helps users turn vague ideas into powerful, structured prompts.

 **Key Features:**
 - 🧠 **Prompt Refinement:** Takes an initial rough prompt and enhances it using prompt engineering best practices.